Searching for Britain’s Forgotten Horses

 Let's show the power and pure beauty of equines by having some action with your horse.
 This can be while letting it run free on a field or a lunge somewhere outside your barn.

 You don't only own one horse, but you have a whole herd?
-They live semi-feral somewhere in the country?
+They live free somewhere in the country?
 Or the pastures at your barn are scenic enough?
 I love observing group dynamics and social behaviour in herds.

 Your horse is a professional trick pony?
 You can put it everywhere without bridle?
 It maybe even know tricks like rearing or the spanish walk?
 Sessions with well trained horses are definitely a lot of fun.